zmike808/rtorrent-ps-ch/docs/Manual.rst

    *rTorrent-PS-CH collapsed canvas*

-Since ``rTorrent-PS-CH v1.7.0-0.9.7`` all the columns are configurable (can be disabled, overridden or new ones added) on the extended canvas except for "Name" and "Tracker Domain" columns, hence the previously included setup specific "Unsafe data" and "Data directory" columns are removed from the built-in columns (they can easily be readded, see below how).
+Since ``rTorrent-PS-CH v1.7.0-0.9.7`` all the columns are configurable (can be disabled, overridden or new ones added on-the-fly) on the extended canvas except for "Name" and "Tracker Domain" columns, hence the previously included setup specific "Unsafe data" and "Data directory" columns are removed from the built-in columns (they can easily be readded, see below how).

 The following is an overview of the built-in column heading icons, their corresponding key definitions and what the values and icons in it mean.